Neo Performance Materials

-Molycorp Inc. was an American mining corporation headquartered in Greenwood Village, Colorado.
-The corporation, which was formerly traded on the New York Stock Exchange, owned the Mountain Pass rare earth mine in California.
-It filed for bankruptcy in June 2015 after changing competitive circumstances, declining prices on output and a 2014 restructuring.
+Neo Performance Materials (formerly Molycorp Inc.) is a Canadian mining corporation headquartered in Toronto, Ontario.
+The corporation was formerly traded on the New York Stock Exchange, owned the Mountain Pass rare earth mine in California.
+Molycorp filed for bankruptcy in June 2015 amid changing competitive circumstances, declining prices and a 2014 restructuring.
 It was purchased by its largest creditor Oaktree Capital Management and was reorganized as Neo Performance Materials.

 History

+Molycorp Inc.

-Roots of the company dates back to 1919 when the Molybdenum Corporation of America, established as a subsidiary of the Electric Reduction Company, started molybdenum ore mining at Questa, New Mexico.
+Roots of the company dated back to 1919 when the Molybdenum Corporation of America, established as a subsidiary of the Electric Reduction Company, started molybdenum ore mining at Questa, New Mexico.

 In 1950, the Molybdenum Corporation of America bought the Mountain Pass mining claims, and began production in 1952.
 It changed its name to Molycorp in 1974.
 The corporation was acquired by Union Oil in 1977, which in turn became part of Chevron Corporation in 2005.
-In 2007, Molycorp Inc. was merged with the Pittsburg & Midway Coal Mining Co. to form Chevron Mining Inc.
+In 2007, Molycorp Inc. was merged with the Pittsburg & Midway Coal Company to form Chevron Mining Inc.

 In 2008, Chevron Mining sold the Mountain Pass rare earth mine and the rights to the Molycorp name to Rare Earth Acquisitions LLC, a special purpose company which was renamed Molycorp Minerals LLC.
 The company was owned by Resource Capital Funds, Pegasus Partners IV, LP, The Goldman Sachs Group, Inc., Traxys North America LLC and Carint Group LLC.
 On July 29, 2010, Molycorp, Inc., a newly established parent company of Molycorp Minerals LLC, became a publicly traded firm by selling 28,125,000 shares at $14 in its IPO.
 The shares were traded under the ticker symbol MCP on the NYSE.